hofstadter-io/cuetils/ideas.md

 - replace helm (need native topo sort)
 - OAuth workflow

----

-Bookkeeping:
+### More todo, always...

+i/o centralization

-- debug flag to print tasks which run
+- [ ] debug/verbose flag to print tasks which run
-- stats for tasks & pipelines, chan to central
+- [ ] stats for tasks & pipelines, chan to central
+- [ ] obfescate secrets, centralized printing (ensure that is the case in every task / run)

 Exec & Serve

-- some way to run in background, and then kill / exit later?
+- [ ] some way to run in background, and then kill / exit later?
-- write to file for stdio
+- [ ] write directly to file for stdio, is it a concrete string?

 ---